 Colombo wasn’t my favorite place in Sri Lanka, but if you have one or two days to spare the city does have some nice places to visit.
 We did 2 days of sightseeing in Colombo:

 Hotel the Pilawoos ⇒ famous for its kottu, a typical Sri Lankan dish.
 We had it for breakfast and it was very tasty indeed!

 • National Museum ⇒ I personally didn’t enjoy this museum very much, it was being renovated and a large part of the museum was inaccessible.
 Also, the collection on display was limited, probably also because of the renovation.
 Entrance fee was 600 rupees per person.

 • Old Town Hall and Vihamaradevi park ⇒ lovely green park for a stroll.

 • South Beira Lake ⇒ we walked around this lake on our way to Galle Face Green.

 • Galle Face Green ⇒ a great spot to watch the sunset!

 • Fort Old District ⇒ we explored the historical district Fort.
 I especially liked the Clock Tower and the beautifully renovated Dutch Hospital.

-• The T Lounge by Dilmah ⇒ stylish cafe with delicious and refreshing tea!
+• The T Lounge by Dilmah ⇒ one of the best cafes in Colombo, with delicious and refreshing tea!